-The geminiviruses are a family of small, non-enveloped viruses with genomes comprising one or two single-stranded, circular DNAs of 2.5-5.2 kb in length.
-Geminiviruses are transmitted by various insects in four families of homopterans (whiteflies, leafhoppers, aphids and treehoppers).
-Members in the genus Begomovirus are transmitted by whiteflies, those in the genera Mastrevirus, Curtovirus, Becurtovirus and Turncurtovirus are transmitted by leafhoppers, one member of the genus Capulavirus is transmitted by an aphid, and the single member of the genus Topocuvirus is transmitted by a treehopper.
-The vectors of the only known members of genera Eragrovirus and Grablovirus remain unknown.
+The geminiviruses are a family of small, non-enveloped viruses with genomes comprising one or two single-stranded, circular DNAs of 2.5–5.2 kb.
+Geminiviruses infect a wide range of plant species are transmitted by various insects in four families of homopterans (whiteflies, leafhoppers, aphids and treehoppers).
 Geminiviruses are important plant pathogens causing economically important diseases in most tropical and subtropical regions of the world.

 bean golden yellow mosaic virus-[Dominican Republic:1987] (DNA-A L01635; DNA-B L01636), species Bean golden yellow mosaic virus, genus Begomovirus

-Twinned (geminate) incomplete icosahedra, T=1, 22x38 nm with a single coat protein
+Twinned (geminate) incomplete icosahedra, T=1, 22×38 nm with a single coat protein

 2.5–5.2 kb of single-stranded, circular DNA, mono- or bipartite

 Complementary strand synthesized in the nucleus by host replication factors; double-stranded circular molecules serve as templates for both transcription and replication; replication employs a rolling-circle mechanism and also a recombination-dependent mechanism